octobercms/docs/backend-lists.md

 <a name="filter-scope-dependencies">
 ### Filter Dependencies

-Filter scopes can declare dependencies on other scopes by defining the `dependsOn` [scope option](#filter-scope-options), which provides a more robust server-side solution for updating scopes when their dependencies are modified.
-When the scopes that are declared as dependencies change, the defining scope will update using the AJAX framework.
+Filter scopes can declare dependencies on other scopes by defining the `dependsOn` [scope option](#filter-scope-options), which provide a server-side solution for updating scopes when their dependencies are modified.
+When the scopes that are declared as dependencies change, the defining scope will update dynamically.
 This provides an opportunity to change the available options to be provided to the scope.
-Examples below:

     country:
         label: Country